UK Real Estate Taxes

 Capital allowances are available on certain capital expenditure on non-residential buildings, generally at 8%.

-Under the rent-a-room scheme from 6 April 2016, up to £7,500 a year may be received tax-free from letting out furnished accommodation in your home, perhaps through www.airbnb.com, but note that VAT could arise if it is ‘holiday accommodation’ and the landlord is already personally VAT-registered.
+Under the rent-a-room scheme, up to £7,500 a year may be received tax-free from letting out furnished accommodation in your home, perhaps through www.airbnb.com, but note that VAT could arise if it is ‘holiday accommodation’ and the landlord is already personally VAT-registered.

 VAT is not normally chargeable on rents from residential real estate; the exception being holiday property, as defined.
 VAT is chargeable on rents from non-residential property if the owner has opted to charge VAT.
 He may have done so to avoid being charged VAT on buying the property.